peteroupc/peteroupc.github.io/random.md

 If an API implements an automatically-initialized RNG, it SHOULD NOT allow applications to initialize that same RNG with a seed for repeatable "randomness"<sup>[**(14)**](#Note14)</sup> (it MAY provide a separate PRNG to accept such a seed).
 If an API provides a PRNG that an application can seed for repeatable "randomness", that PRNG SHOULD be _stable_ and documented, and so SHOULD any methods the API provides that use that PRNG (such as shuffling and Gaussian number generation).

 My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on ten uniform random number methods.
 In my opinion, a new programming language's standard library ought to include those ten methods separately for cryptographic and for statistical RNGs.
-That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or weighted distribution) or fall within a given range.

 <a id=RNG_Topics></a>
 ## RNG Topics